Creating Model Configurations

 Installing Required Tools

-Install the following programs / kernel modules
+Install the following programs and kernel modules

 Operating System Command